nfriedly/nodeunblocker.com/README.md

 # About the project

 The the core of the nodeunblocker.com has been extracted into a [standalone library](https://github.com/nfriedly/node-unblocker) to make it more flexible, but everything you need to run the website is right here.

-This project is released under the terms of the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.html).

-All source code is copyright [Nathan Friedly](http://nfriedly.com/).